 The partridge pea produces attractive maroon seed pods in autumn that are eaten by game birds (such as quail, turkey, and grouse), songbirds and other wildlife, including white tail deer, and these plants also provide cover for ground-feeding birds.
 It is often included in food plot seed mixes for its value as wildlife food.

 The partridge pea is actually a legume, and it fixes nitrogen in soil where it grows, making it beneficial to some lean soils.
 It has also been used to help prevent erosion and to help stabilize stream banks.

-While it prefers sunny upland areas that are somewhat dry, its adaptable to a fairly wide range of conditions.
-It's considered an annual or a short-lived perennial.
+While it prefers sunny upland areas that are somewhat dry, it is adaptable to a fairly wide range of growing conditions.
+Partridge pea is considered an annual or a short-lived perennial.

 |Botanical Name||Chamaecrista fasciculata|

 |Common Name||Sleeping plant, sensitive plant, golden cassia, locust weed|

 |Sun Exposure||Full to part sun|

 |Soil Type||Loam, clay, sand, adaptable to many soils|

 This wild plant grows freely and needs little or no care.
 If you're growing it you may want to deadhead it or cut it back in autumn to keep it looking neat.
 Trimming the seedpods before they split may control its spread also.

 Partridge pea is known to spread in wild habitats such as prairies, meadows, open woodlands, and savannas within its growing zones (USDA 3 to 9), but in garden environments it may prove to be invasive.
 It reseeds to propagate itself and has a fairly deep taproot, up to 12 inches deep.
 Check with your local extension office before planting.